You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [09:08]

 What are you most looking forward to in your leap?
 I'm not looking forward.
 I'm not looking back.
-I notice the air is fresh in the place.
+I notice there's air expression in the place.
 The ocean breeze comes through there.
 I'm enjoying that.
-Michael, would you tell us a little bit about the place?
+Michael, would you tell us a little bit about the workplace?
 No, I want you to discover it.
-OK.
-It's at 20th and Quintana.
-It's got a big, beautiful zendo, a great studio for painting.
+Okay.
+It's at the 20th.
+Beautiful Zendo.
+A great studio for painting.
+And lots of good vibes.
 I want to emphasize creativity and compassion.
 Let me tell you a secret.

-One of the secret weapons is discipline.
+One of the Zen Center's secret weapons is discipline.
 I'm not going to emphasize discipline.
 I expect you to come with discipline.
 I'm not going to teach it to you.
 What are you going to teach in Germany?
+What time is 7?
 6 o'clock.
-What time is 6,000 in Germany?
+What time is 7 in Germany?
 8 o'clock?
-I think I would ask people to find out what they need.
-You have to ask them that?
-About the time.
-Good idea.
-So you should visit him in Berlin when he makes his big leap coming up soon.
+I think I'm going to ask So you should visit him in Berlin when he makes his big lead coming up soon.

 [11:12]

+Don't make them too important.
+Yes?
 What is important?
-What's it?
+What's that?
 What is important?
 What is important?
 What's important?
 Why do you come here?
-Creative awareness and compassion.
-That's important. the newsletter.
+You mentioned the newsletter.
 How can we access this newsletter?
 If the office could take it down, give me your email site and I'll send it to you.
-What if other people here want to get?
-Talk to Marcia.
-This is Marcia.
-Michael?
+Michael.

 [13:35]

-Yes?
+Yes.
 Are we going to have movie nights?
 Yes, we're going to have movie nights.
 What will we see?
 I think the first thing I'm going to show is...
 It's a samurai film, except it's...
 No, it's a new samurai film, which isn't so violent.
 It's about the sensibility, not about the fighting.
 I recommended it in one of my newsletters.
 Did anybody read it?
 They didn't remember it either.
-Anyhow, I will recommend anything you You recommend.
-Would you turn off the sound?
+Anyhow, I will recommend anything you recommend?
+We'll just turn off the sound.

 Yes.
 Do you have any advice on how to cultivate creativity and compassion?
-I've got a lot of advice, but Cherish it.
-Appreciated in others and in yourself.
+I've got a lot of advice, but I cherish it.
+Appreciate it in others and in yourself.
 My posture is terrible here.
-I was actually pretty enthusiastic about moving about a year ago when I came up with the idea.
+I was actually pretty enthusiastic about moving about a year ago when it came up with the idea.

 [16:17]